moseschmiedel/bachelor-thesis/text/thesis.typ

 #show outline: set heading(outlined: true)

 = Introduction
-With radio technology becoming smaller and smaller, a continuously increasing amount of devices feature some form of localization capability.
+With radio technology becoming smaller and smaller, a continuously increasing number of devices feature some form of localization capability.
 One popular example for this is the Apple AirTag#emoji.tm @noauthor_airtag_nodate.
-This device gives the broader public access to low power continous tracking technology.
+This device gives the broader public access to low-power continuous tracking technology.

-On the other hand with the rise of the internet of things (IoT) in industry 4.0 @rizzi_using_2017, tracking and localization technology is needed for tasks like asset tracking @priyanta_evaluation_2019 @gotthard_low-cost_2018, smart campus orientation @alves_introducing_2020 or collision avoidance @gardiner_collision_2011.
+On the other hand, with the rise of the internet of things (IoT) in industry 4.0 @rizzi_using_2017, tracking and localization technology is needed for tasks like asset tracking @priyanta_evaluation_2019 @gotthard_low-cost_2018, smart campus orientation @alves_introducing_2020 or collision avoidance @gardiner_collision_2011.
 But localization techniques are also essential for other applications like emergency rescue services @sciullo_design_2020 @mackey_lora-based_2019